-A philosophical Central Coast boss Phil Moss says his team will put an arm around their skipper John Hutchinson after his injury-time own goal saw the Mariners slump to a 1-0 AFC Champions League loss to FC Seoul.
+A philosophical Central Coast boss Phil Moss says his team will put an arm around their skipper John Hutchinson after his injury-time own goal saw the Mariners slump to a 1-0 AFC Champions League loss to FC Seoul on Wednesday night.

 Coming into the evening the Mariners were in a positive position to progress from to the competition's knockout phase as they led Group F with six points.